 - Pinch salt

 - 3 to 5 tablespoons chia seeds (see instructions)

 - Toppings: 1 cup blueberries 1 kiwi (or any other fruit), additional nuts or seeds

 - Place the cashews in a small bowl and cover with warm water and let soak for an hour.
 If you have a Vitamix, soak them for about 15-20 minutes.

 - Drain the cashews and transfer them to a blender.
 Add the maple syrup, vanilla, a pinch of cinnamon, salt and water and blend until completely smooth (about 40 seconds to a minute).

 - Transfer the blended cashew milk to a glass container or jar with a leak-proof lid.
-Add 4 tablespoons of chia seeds for a looser chia pudding and up to 6 tablespoons for a stiffer chia pudding.
+Add 3 tablespoons of chia seeds for a looser chia pudding and up to 5 tablespoons for a stiffer chia pudding.
+I usually go with 4 tablespoons.
 Cover the container/jar making sure that it won’t leak and then shake 4 to 5 times to evenly disperse the chia seeds.
 Shake the jar several times in the first 15 minutes to prevent big clumps of chia seeds from forming.